burst-apps-team/burst-wiki/docs/en/burst-support-for-erc20-tokens.md

 ### balanceOf

-To get the account balance of another account with a given address, invoke the [getAssetAccounts](the-burst-api.md) API and provide the BURST address as the `account` parameter and the asset id as the `asset` parameter.
+To get the account balance of another account with a given address, invoke the [getAssetAccounts](the-burst-api.md#get-asset-accounts) API and provide the BURST address as the `account` parameter and the asset id as the `asset` parameter.

-Please scroll through the Burst API for an [example](the-burst-api.md).
+Please look to the Burst API for an [example](the-burst-api-examples.md#get-asset-accounts).

 The `unconfirmedQuantityQNT` attribute in the response represents the current account balance.
 The `quantityQNT` attribute represents the quantity available for use at the moment after taking into account balance locked by open asset orders.